agude/agude.github.io/_posts/2022-06-13-my_luck_resume.md

   dates="2017--2020"
 %}

-- My manager and director both left Intuit within a short time period just as I joined, leaving our team rudderless.
-It gave me to opportunity to step into a management role first unofficially, and then officially several months later.
+- My manager and director both left Intuit just after I joined, leaving our team rudderless.
+It gave me an opportunity to step into a management role first unofficially, and then officially several months later.

 {% include resume_experience.html
   company="Cash App"